 Improving democracy in Wales

-Since Senedd Cymru/Welsh Parliament, formerly the National Assembly for Wales, was established in 1999, there has been intermittent debate about its size (number of members) and the system used to elect them.
+Since Senedd Cymru, or Welsh Parliament, formerly the National Assembly for Wales, was established in 1999, there has been intermittent debate about its size, number of members, and the system used to elect them.

 This became even more significant when the remit of the Silk Commission, an independent commission set up by UK Government following the 2011 referendum, didn’t include the size of the Senedd or how its members were elected.

 Professors Laura McAllister, Richard Wyn Jones, and colleagues at the Wales Governance Centre, were clear that it was time to put this issue back on the political agenda.
 They submitted their research to the Silk Commission and the All-Wales Convention, as well as other parliamentary inquiries.
 Despite it being outside its remit, the Silk Commission’s report used evidence from the research to recommend an increase to the size of the Senedd.

 The Expert Panel on Assembly Electoral Reform

 Following the Silk Commission’s report in November 2016, the Senedd Commission announced it would establish an Expert Panel on Assembly Electoral Reform, to take forward work on the size and shape of the legislature.
 The decision to establish the panel built on an existing political consensus and the evidence base that the Senedd was too small to be able to deliver for the people of Wales.

 The panel started its work in February 2017, with a remit to provide evidence to inform political consensus around reforms to the Senedd’s size, electoral system, and the minimum voting age.